 Reinterpreting Old Regulations

-They've reinterpreted old laws in new ways that avoid the legislation that restricts this collection without a warrant.
+Governments and police agencies have reinterpreted old laws in new ways that avoid the legislation that restricts this collection without a warrant.
 They argue that the information isn't "collected" until viewed.
-There is a huge difference between getting a warrant to begin surveillance and collecting that information for 20 years then obtain a warrant because someone is a suspect.
+Try that one if the police find illegal material on your computer.